grain-lang/grain-language-server/README.md

 # Grain support for Visual Studio Code

-This extension provides language support for [Grain](grain-lang.org) to Visual Studio Code.
+This extension adds language support for [Grain](grain-lang.org) to Visual Studio Code.

 ## Contributing